Procedural Direction WC5 – Work Capacity Disputes

 (s) reports from rehabilitation providers, workplace assessors, or independent medical consultants;

 (u) job seeking logs and work trial information, and

 18. The employer or employer’s insurer may lodge in the Commission a Reply to the application.

 19. All relevant documentation that provides evidentiary support in response to the claim must be attached to the Reply, and must be indexed and paginated.
 It is not necessary to provide documentation which is already attached to the Application.
 Relevant documents may include those listed above (under ) and a schedule of any weekly payments made, as well as any documentation used in the calculation of PIAWE.

 20. Where the dispute concerns a decision about the amount of an injured worker’s pre injury average weekly earnings or current weekly earnings, a Wages Schedule must be prepared.
 For information on completing a Wages Schedule, please see Procedural Direction PIC5 – Schedule of Earnings

 21. Proceedings referred under Part 5 will be determined according to section 297 of the 1998 Act.
 The jurisdictional limit on an interim payment direction in section 298 of the 1998 Act does not apply to a decision by an insurer to discontinue or reduce weekly payments of compensation on the basis of a work capacity decision (s 297(1A)).

-22. Disputes will be listed for an expedited telephone conference, usually 14 days from the date of lodgment of the application.
-However, if the President is satisfied that sufficient information has been supplied in connection with the application, the President may determine the application without holding a teleconference.
+22. Disputes will be listed for an expedited online conference (via audio or audio-visual link), usually 14 days from the date of lodgment of the application.
+However, if the President is satisfied that sufficient information has been supplied in connection with the application, the President may determine the application without holding an online conference.